-Bulgaria, Romania take first steps into Europe's visa-free zone
+Bulgaria, Romania Take First Steps Into Europe's Visa-Free Zone

 "Together, we are building a stronger, more united Europe for all our citizens."

-With Bulgaria and Romania arriving joining Sunday, the Schengen zone will comprise 29 members -- 25 of the 27 European Union member states as well as Switzerland, Norway, Iceland and Liechtenstein.
+With Bulgaria and Romania, the Schengen zone now comprises 29 members -- 25 of the 27 European Union member states as well as Switzerland, Norway, Iceland and Liechtenstein.

 More staff including border police and immigration officers will be deployed to airports to "support passengers and detect those who want to take advantage to leave Romania illegally", it added.